 If you've ever been to one of the US coasts (east or west), you know they all have a fish dish they are known for.
 In Maine, it’s lobster rolls; in San Francisco, it’s clam chowder, in Florida, it’s crab legs and whole seafood.
 On the southern Pacific coast, they are known for the best fish tacos - specifically Ensenada Fish Tacos!

-This is where the Ensenada tacos gets its roots from.
+This is where the Ensenada tacos get its roots from.
 Its origins are in Ensenada Baja, California Mexico.
 This region is south of the California and Mexico border about 2 hours.
 With this close proximity, this taco has spread and become very popular in Southern California.
-Which is where my love of it started!
+This is where my love of it started!

 What makes an Ensenada taco an Ensenada taco is fresh fish and some type of cream sauce.
 What is Ensenada sauce you ask?
 Well, it's typically made with sour cream and mayonnaise and is often seasoned.
 Sometimes these tacos are called Baja fish tacos, but no matter what you call them they're delicious and we're going to teach you how to make them at home!